Arch-Angel-Agency-LLC/starcom-app/Introduction to Using IPFS for the Starcom App.md

 - **Global Accessibility**: IPFS aims to create a resilient, scalable, and permanent web.
 Files stored on IPFS can be accessed from anywhere in the world, without relying on a single server or central authority.
 - **Content Addressing**: Instead of using location-based addressing (like URLs), IPFS uses content-based addressing.
 This means files are identified by their cryptographic hash, ensuring data integrity and immutability.
 - **Decentralization**: IPFS leverages a distributed network of nodes, allowing data to be replicated and accessed from multiple locations.
 This enhances data availability and resilience against censorship or central points of failure.

-### Key Features

-- **Content Addressing**: Files are identified by their content's cryptographic hash.
-- **Decentralized Storage**: Files are stored across multiple nodes in the network.
-- **Immutable Data**: Once added to IPFS, data cannot be altered, ensuring integrity.

 ## Setting Up IPFS